peaBerberian/paul-envs.sh/README.md

    It will build the container through the right `docker compose build` invokation and initialize persistent volumes.

-5. Then run the container each time you want to work on the project:
+5. Then launch the container each time you want to work on the project:
    `./paul-envs.sh run myApp`.

    The mounted project is available in that container at `~/projects/myApp`.